VGirol/JsonApi-Faker/README.md

 ### assertContainsAtLeastOneMember

-Asserts that a json object contains at least one member from the provided list.
+Asserts that a json object contains at least one member from the expected list.

 Parameters :